UCDavisLibrary/almapipy/README.md

 Version 1.0.0 currently under development.
 Not available through pip yet.

 ## Progress and Roadmap
-First stage is to develop read functionality around all the Alma APIs.
-Once completed, Post, Put and Delete will follow.
+Get functionality has been developed around all the Alma APIs (listed below).
+Post, Put and Delete functions will be gradually added in future releases.

 | API | Get | Post | Put | Delete |
 | --- | :---: | :---: | :---: | :---: |